Peanut Butter Chia Balls (Gluten Free & Vegan)

 - vanilla extract

-To get started, you will need a food processor for this recipe because it does all the work for you.
-I recommend this one.
+To get started, you will need a food processor for this recipe because it does all the work for you!

-To make, you’ll just mix all of the ingredients together, pulse for a few minutes and you’re done!
+Then, just mix all of the ingredients together, pulse for a few minutes, and you’re done!

 Finally, just make sure to allow these guys to sit in the fridge to firm them up a bit, but they can be ready in under an hour!